 Acne occurs when the pores become plugged.
 Blackheads, whiteheads, pimples, and deeper lumps (cysts or nodules), occur on the face, neck, chest, back, shoulders, and even the upper arms.
 Acne is experienced by both teenagers and adults all the way through their 40’s.
 Untreated acne can leave scars, which can be treated by Dr. Pilest.
-Although acne can be upsetting and disfiguring, break outs can also lead to serious and permanent scarring.
+Although acne can be upsetting and disfiguring, break outs can also lead to serious and lifelong scarring.

 How does acne form?